peterlydiard/mini-synth/README.md

 Different components of a unison may want to be spread out over the stereo field, implying that voices need to be generated in stereo.

+Using 1000 ms tone samples and 1 Hz frequency resolution means that the waveform passes through zero at the start and end.
+This could enable the production of notes longer than 1000 ms. Vibrato and unison should not be a problem, if the tones used are also multiples of 1 Hz.

 ## Notes